-Here are a few very simple steps to convert your coaxial into a component set:
+Here are a few very simple steps to convert your I51-2 / V2, I61-2 / V2, or I69-2 / V2 coaxial into a component set:

-- 1. Remove both midbass' from the Imagine carton and flip them upside down on a clean, non-abrasive surface such as a kitchen table. - 2.
+- 1. Remove both midbass' from the Imagine carton and flip them upside down on a clean, non-abrasive surface such as a kitchen table.
+Use a towel to protect the tweeter. - 2.
 Peel the Imagine decals off of both of the midbass magnets.
 You will now see a small screw in the dead center of the magnet.
 This screw is holding the tweeter and the tweeter pole piece (the "platform" the tweeter is attached to) in place. - 3.
 Disconnect the tweeter's wires from the midbass' terminals.
 Note that red is positive and black is negative. - 4.
 Put the midbass in your hand and softly cup the tweeter in the palm of your hand.
-Use a 3mm hex wrench (alan-head wrench) to remove the screw and allow the tweeter pole piece to drop out from the front of the midbass into your hand.
+Use a 3mm hex wrench (Alan-head wrench) to remove the screw and allow the tweeter pole piece to drop out from the front of the midbass into your hand.
 Pull the speaker wire through the midbass' magnet.
 DO NOT DISCARD THE SCREW! - 5.
 Locate the extended phase plug pole piece in the kit (looks like a bullet), and insert the bullet into the magnetic gap the same way the tweeter pole piece used to be inserted.
 Secure the extended phase plug pole piece bullet with the screw you just removed.
 Tighten securely, but don't over-tighten.
 Note, the screw is the perfect length to snug the pole piece to the former.
 DO NOT shorten the screw or use a different screw!
 The last several turns of the hex key actually "cut" threads into the phase plug, ensuring that it does not come loose over time.
 Keep turning the screw until the phase plug is secure.
-Please read here for more details: http://hybrid-audio.com/Technical%20Bulletin%20-%20Imagine%20Phase%20Plug%20Screw.pdf. - 6.
+Please visit our site or our YouTube channel for more details and a video. - 6.
 Locate the magnet decal in the Imagine carton and replace the decal to the magnet of the midbass.
 The decal doesn't need to be installed if you want to skip this step. - 7.
-Extend some speaker wire length (not included) between your tweeter location back to the midbass, and re-connect (red to positive and black to negative).
+Extend some speaker wire length between your tweeter location back to the midbass, and re-connect (red to positive and black to negative).